The questions below have been asked by the local community during open days , one-on-one interviews, information sessions and meetings.

 Is there modelling available showing the drawdown effect on the Hawkins and Lawsons Creeks?

-The Groundwater Impact Assessment for the Project being prepared by Jacobs (not yet finalised) considers it likely that the waterholes of Hawkins Creek, which only flows intermittently, are sustained by groundwater inflows.
+The Groundwater Impact Assessment for the Project prepared by Jacobs considered it likely that the waterholes of Hawkins Creek, which only flows intermittently, are sustained by groundwater inflows.
 Despite its larger catchment area, Lawsons Creek, which was known in Wiradjuri as “Loowee” (chain of waterholes) also displays a similar condition in the vicinity of the Mine Site Groundwater modelling identifies that overall the groundwater contribution to streamflow in Hawkins and Lawsons Creeks in the vicinity of the Mine Site is relatively low.
 The modelled groundwater contribution to Hawkins and Lawsons Creeks was calibrated using data collected at two flow gauges installed in Hawkins Creek and monitored by Bowdens Silver.

 As established by Bowdens Silver’s groundwater monitoring program, groundwater levels in the vicinity of the Mine Site currently vary as the result of rainfall variations over time and these natural variations in groundwater level currently impact groundwater inflows to waterholes should the groundwater level fall below the bed elevation of the waterhole.
 The EIS will include details showing any areas where predicted drawdown would lead to a drop in the average groundwater level, beneath the bed elevation of the watercourse as a result of the Project.